-With home schooling the new normal for many of us during lockdown, the temptation for our kids to raid the fridge and cupboards every half an hour seems to be something that many parents are battling with at present.
-This can be for many reasons which will be unique to each of our circumstances including comfort, boredom and stress.
-However, there’s no need to get disheartened if your kids are constantly looking for food.
+With home schooling the new normal for many of us during lockdown, the temptation for the kids to raid the fridge and cupboards every half an hour seems to be something that many parents are battling with at present.
+However, there’s no need to worry if your kids are pestering for snacks more often than they would be normally.
 There’s nothing inherently wrong with snacking!
 Snacks can be useful to get us from one meal to the next, helping to moderate hunger, keep blood sugar levels stable and, as a result, can also aid concentration and energy levels.
+If you’re kids are currently keeping active (and perhaps are more active than they would be at school if you’re trying to keep on top of getting rid of some of that excess energy), it may be that they need to eat a little more than they would do normally to maintain energy levels.
 All that is needed is a bit of planning ahead and making sure there are some better, more nutritious snack choices on offer.
-Here are some pointers for you and your family…
+Here are some pointers and things to be aware of for you and your family where snacking is concerned…

 Consider choice and what's available